 9) Make healthy food choices

 There are many small adjustments parents can make to improve the quality of the food they give their kids.
 When making sandwiches, for example, avoid sweet fillings like jam or chocolate spread and instead use sandwich meats or cheese.

 While fruit is good for your child’s overall health, it can be harmful to teeth.
 So, this too should be eaten in moderation.
 Due to the time it takes for saliva to neutralize the acidic environment, it’s better for their teeth to have just one instance of consuming fruit or sugar per day rather than several.

 10) Oral hygiene can be fun

 Children love when you make a game of things.
-If you can make brushing their teeth fun, it is more likely to have a long-lasting impact.
+If you can make better oral health fun, it is more likely to have a long-lasting impact.
 Here are some tips for making your child’s dental hygiene more fun:

 Let them choose their own toothbrush and toothpaste.
 This makes them feel more in control of the process.
 And let’s face it, children love to feel like they have a little control over their lives.